CEI 565 Music in Society

 This course will trace the piano from its humble beginnings to show how it has developed into the concert grand piano that we know today.
 The piano writings of composers from different periods of time will be explored in relations to what pianos were available to them; sound recordings and videos of performers on these different instruments will illumine the connection between the historical piano and its contemporaneous piano music.

-CEI 565 Music in Society: Film Music
+CEI 565 Music in Society: Music in Film and Visual Media

 Music plays an important role conveying ideas in film.
 Students in this course will be introduced to important film theory and scholarship, gain technical skills to assess music in films, and apply these concepts and approaches to discussions of both classical Hollywood (1940s) and 21st century films.
 This course requires no prior musical training – just an enthusiasm for movies and a good ear.
 For more information contact email@example.com.